ryandungca/ECE2112-PA1/README.md

 # ECE2112: Programming Assignment 1
 **Ryan Joseph C. Dungca, 2ECE-D**

 This repository contains code for Programming Assignment 1 of the course ECE2112, covering three problems related to _Module 1 - Base Computing with Python_.
+The creation of this code demonstrates the ability to:

+- use basic Python functions, operators, and string operations;
+- manipulate strings using indexing, slicing, and built-in string methods;
+- apply sequence unpacking to manipulate the elements of a list; and
+- construct simple Python functions that return a specified result.

 To view the code itself, access the [related Python notebook file](ECE2112-PA1.ipynb).